CarlosMChica/easyrecycleradapters/README.md

 ### 2.- EasyRecyclerManager version

 For fully recyclerView customization you have EasyRecyclerManager.
-It's easy to use and have a lot of features out of the box to controlling your recycler view.
+It's easy to use and have a lot of features out of the box for controlling your recycler view.

 ```java
         //Create your EasyRecyclerAdapter